 Use this time to practice doing job interviews.
 You'll find many sites that give sample questions and appropriate answers.
 This can help you stand out among the sea of applicants and help you make a good impression.

 Many employers will check candidates' social media accounts to get an idea of their personality, lifestyle, and character.
 Therefore, check if you have posted anything that could jeopardize your chances of getting a job.

 If you do, delete or hide the posts, or change the privacy settings.
 Avoid posting anything else that could be a point against you.

 You may even want to consciously curate your posts to show your skills, experience, or why you would be a good fit for a job.
-Businesses use social media for marketing, and you can use it to market yourself.
+Businesses use social media for marketing, which you can use to market yourself.